 - Look at goal list / mindmap / dreamboard

-- Plan the day in my pocket notebook (prioritize my 5 most important tasks for the day, single out the one most important task, look at any tasks I have to every week on that particular day, ask what do I need to do? who do I need to talk to?
+- Plan the day in my pocket notebook (prioritise my 5 most important tasks for the day, single out the most important task, look at any tasks I have to do every week on that particular day, and ask what I need to do?
+Who do I need to talk to?
 Who am I waiting on?
 What would have to happen for this to be an excellent day?
 For me to end the day proud?)

 - If it’s Monday, then I do a weekly review.

 - Make sure I’m well presented (shower, shave, brush teeth, clothes)